shwezhu/shwezhu.github.io/content/post/networking/002-dns-basics.md

 Source: [What is DNS? | How DNS works | Cloudflare](https://www.cloudflare.com/learning/dns/what-is-dns/)

-> Note that checking `/etc/hosts` happens before DNS, it happens before DNS resolution process.
+> Note that checking `/etc/hosts` happens before DNS.

+### 3.3.
+Recursive resolver caching

+We have mentioned above, during DNS resolution process, **the recursive resolver will cache information received from authoritative nameservers**.

+A DNS resolver will save responses to IP address queries for a certain amount of time.
+In this way, the resolver can respond to future queries much more quickly, without needing to communicate with the many servers involved in the typical DNS resolution process.